bnto/1wpad/_posts/2016-06-02-color-palette.markdown

 A few days ago I stumbled upon a tutorial to create a color palette in Sketch.
 For those who don't know, Sketch is a great app for designing websites.
 I really liked this particular color palette and decided to recreate the same in CSS.
-I was halfway through my [color palette][todays-page] when I realized that it uses blending modes which are common in photo editing tools such as Photoshop.
+I was halfway through my color palette when I realized that it uses blending modes which are common in photo editing tools such as Photoshop.
 But how does this work in CSS?
 Well say hello to *mix-color-blend*!
 Although it doesn't seem to be 100% supported in every browser yet,